leoncheng57/Python-Lesson-Experiment/README.md

 # TODO
 - [ ] write a README
+- [ ] deploy on Heroku
+- [ ] build a frontend for showing output and error messages
 - [x] execute and handle python responses
-- [ ] deploy on Heroku
 - [x] think about how Naz's work can interleave well with this server

 # Helpful References